-Courses / Contemporary Issues / WOMEN’S VOICES
+Spring 2021 Schedule / Contemporary Issues / WOMEN’S VOICES

 Coordinators: Sandra Abramson, Diane Reynolds

 As the Women’s Movement that exploded in the 1960’s and has continued to today opened up opportunities for girls and women, it also provided opportunities for women’s voices to be heard.
 We can see this in many forms — from music to books to art to the corporate boardrooms to the floors of legislatures and executive offices in governments all around the country.
 We’ll listen to these voices and look at the impact.
 We’ll explore how class, race, sex, gender and ethnic diversity amplify, modulate and transform these voices.

 B WEEK / TUESDAY / 10:30am to 12:00pm

 |02/09||Sandra Abramson: The voices of women journalists and doctors during COVID|